Rigorous justification for the space-split sensitivity algorithm to compute linear response in Anosov systems

-\begin{remark} Instead of using a piece of unstable manifold $W$, one could integrate directly against a smooth measure on the manifold $M$.
+\begin{remark} Instead of using a piece of unstable manifold $W$, one could integrate directly against a smooth measure on the manifold $M$ (for instance if one is unable to find a piece of unstable manifold).
 The convergence also holds, but the quality of the approximation of an integral by Riemann sums deteriorates when the dimension gets bigger.
 Hence, we still get a polynomial precision, but \emph{a priori} with a worst exponent. \end{remark}